 Painting of Kampong Radin Mas

 Radin Mas is located in the Southern region of Singapore.
-As the story goes, Javanese princess Putri Radin Mas Ayu came into Singapore in her escape from her enemies in Java.
+As the story goes, Javanese princess Putri Radin Mas Ayu came to Singapore in her escape from her enemies in Java.
 The area her house resided in when she first landed was thus named after her.

 Kampongs have been a familiar sight since the dawn of Singapore.
 Now, due to Singapore’s growing population and rapid urban developments, these rustic residences have been forced off of their soils and replaced with those tall concrete slabs of housing across Singapore.

-The artworks evoke the primitive feels given off by the kampongs back then.
+The artworks evoke the primitive feeling given off by the kampongs back then.
 Men were living in houses surrounded by palm trees with thatched roofs and elevated floors.
 Instead of conventional asphalt roads, they walked on dirt paths.
 Times were simpler back then.